 The Toner Plotter Legacy

-Back in the day, it was easy to justify investing in a toner plotter.
+Back in the day, it was easy to justify investing in a toner plotter, meaning a wide-format printer or multifunction system.
 They are printing beasts that are designed to print thousands of square feet per month.
 The shear volume produced by these machines validated expenses through economies of scale.